 A 1½ hour session costs £300 plus VAT (£360) and usually the cost of the session is divided between the couple.
 Sometimes one person has more income available and, therefore, there may be an agreement that they either pay more or all of the cost.
 Sometimes there is a pot of money available from the financial resources of both parties that is put to one side to cover the cost of mediation.
 This is something that would be discussed at the initial stage before mediation was entered into.
 For more details on the process and the full cost breakdown click here.

 If you would like to discuss the possibility of entering into mediation in Ipswich, Suffolk or Essex then please contact Ivana on 01473 298158.
 Ivana will need to check both your name and also the other person’s name to confirm that she is able to assist without there being any conflict.
 If, having spoken, you wish to go ahead with mediation then Ivana will need to speak to the other person and so it would be helpful to have details such as daytime telephone contact number/email addresses to hand.
-A referral form can be accessed on this link mediation-referral-form-for-solicitors-2016-sept-version and can be used by either Solicitors referring their own clients or can be completed by individuals looking to pursue mediation.
+A referral form can be accessed on this link mediation-referral-form and can be used by either Solicitors referring their own clients or can be completed by individuals looking to pursue mediation.